waltercostamb/features_pipeline/README.md

 ## Example data

 To learn how to use the pipeline, run it for the example files provided in this repository.

+## Draco HPC of the Friedrich-Schiller University Jena

-First, copy the folder *genomes/* to the path you wish to run the pipeline.
+If you are using this pipeline in draco, first, copy the folder *genomes/* to the path you wish to run the pipeline.
 Copy the config and sbatch files as well:

 ```
 cd PATH